Syntactic Content Assist

 Basic Flow

-The computeContentAssist method is called on a Parser instance and given as inputs the starting rule's name and a partial token vector, the output of this method would be the (first) possible Token Types that can appear after the partial token vector.
+The computeContentAssist method is called on a Parser instance and given as inputs the starting rule's name and a partial token vector.
+The output of this method would be the (first) possible Token Types that can appear after the partial token vector.

 See the simple Runnable example to understand this flow.

-Advance Flow
+Advanced Flow

-A real world scenario would be far more complex than the simple scenario shown above, For example:
+A real-world scenario would be far more complex than the simple scenario shown above.
+For example:

-• A Partial Identifier may lead to suggestions being offered from a table of symbols.
+- A partial Identifier may lead to suggestions being offered from a table of symbols.

-• For some types of tokens suggestions may not be offered (e.g Commas).
+- For some types of tokens, suggestions may not be offered (e.g. Commas).

-• Filtering on the suggested Identifier names may have to take into account the current semantic scope.
+- Filtering on the suggested Identifier names may have to take into account the current semantic scope.

 Limitations